cipgen/cipgen/README.md

 - Backup: Symantec BackupExec, Symantec NetBackup, Symantec Ghost, Microsoft DPM, Paragon.

 ## PROFESSIONAL EXPERIENCE
-_____

 **NIKO MANAGEMENT — 2013 to 2015**
 **Senior System Administrator (2013 to 2015)**

 Hired as a full-time senior system administrator.
 Provide Windows and Cisco technologies.
 Also manage Active Directory, System Center, Virtualization and Network Infrastructure.
-Key Contributions:
+**Key Contributions:**
 -  Design and implementation of «virtual desktop infrastructure» with the use of Hyper-v;
 -  Improved failover by using Hyper-V cluster;
 -  Improved control, change management accounts in Active Directory;
 -  Introduced Microsoft SCOM server monitoring;
 -  DesignandimplementationofasystembackupSymantecExec2014,compiledscheduleandrecovery plan;
 -  Configuration and support of network infrastructure, Cisco + security Cisco ASA.
--  LAN/WAN/NOC Administration
--  Productivity Improvement
--  Technical Support
--  Systems Installation,
-- Configuration & Upgrading  Security Solutions
--  Database Management  Patches & Updates

 **AGROMARS — 2012 to 2013**
 **Head of the department of network and connection (2012 to 2013)**